SlimeKnights/slimeknights.github.io/faq/tinkers-construct-3.md

 As of 1.18.2, datapacks have a lot more control over structures.
 You can find our placement settings for islands in the mod JAR, and copy them into a datapack to replace our settings. __To disable, make the structures array empty__, or use [the Mantle command](/docs/commands/mantle#structure-set).
 See [The Minecraft Wiki](https://minecraft.wiki/w/Structure_set) for more info, such as how to make them more or less common.

+## Compatability

+The following sections cover questions about compatability between Tinkers' Construct and other mods.

 ### What mods are compatible with Tinkers?

 Any mods using the Forge system for fluid pipes will automatically work with the smeltery, foundry, tanks, faucets, and channels.
 In addition, any mod that adds a common ore (copper, tin, lead, aluminum, etc.) will get melting and casting compatibility for the ore, and some of those will also get tools.
 These days the question is really not what mods are compatible but what mods are not compatible, as Forge lets most mods work together rather seamlessly.